 The Walkie Talkie courses are offered through Idea Store Learning, the adult education initiative offered by Tower Hamlets Council.
-They offer an introduction to guiding and to the visible heritage of the borough – past and future!
+They offer an introduction to East End guiding and to the visible heritage of the borough – past and future!

 Please click HERE for further details.

 A workshop group, the Tower Hamlets Walkshop, has come into being through the course.
-It is devising a variety of projects which will work towards the growth of guiding in Tower Hamlets and the raising of the profile of local heritage.
+It is working towards the growth of East End guiding in Tower Hamlets and the raising of the profile of local heritage.